cgerull/techinfo/content/about.md

 Publishing them all in a public place will help others too.

-# Myself
+## Myself

 Living and working in the Netherlands, I'm in the IT over 30 years now.
-Currently my job is a consultant for development tooling with GitHub and the Atlassian suite of tools as speciality.
-But in the past I was involved with many aspects from technical enginering to development.
+Currently my position is senior engineer for Kubernetes and containerized services.
+In the past I was involved with many aspects from technical enginering to development.